-It would be economic madness to grant planning permission to this development, or indeed any other large scale development unless and until a proper infrastructure plan including funding is put in place.
+It would be economic madness and in direct contravention of the NPPF (in particular para 177) to grant planning permission to this development, or indeed any other large scale development unless and until a proper infrastructure plan including funding is put in place.
 The proposed development at Hop Garden Road should be refused on these grounds alone.